armchair-traveller/sashui/README.md

 **But there's a problem with this in Svelte**.
 You lose access to element directives (e.g. transitions, class) and bindings inherent to those elements.
 They will have to be redefined in the component API that the maintainer exposes, and that is by no means an easy feat (would also be very bloated unless it is compiled/preprocessed via build config).

-**But there's a Svelte feature that lets the consumer enjoy renderless components while giving the ability define their own elements**.
-Have you cake and eat it, too.
+**Introducing a Svelte feature that lets the consumer enjoy renderless components while giving the ability to define their own elements**...
+(Have thy cake and eat it, too!)
 An _action_ is defined as:

 > A function that is called when an element is created, taking the element and optional parameters as arguments.

 And you can do all sorts of things with actions.
 It's a simple concept that can allow you to do the same thing managing state and behaviors with elements, and in my humble opinion is a better step forward towards the main goals of renderless components.
 Since it's just a function performed on an element, you can coordinate all sorts of crazy things and create interop with your own state.
 And speaking of state, we have a simple solution: stores. **All while having the same access to elements that makes Svelte powerful** (directives, bindings, etc), but without the extra fluff/bloat or suffering from constraints.

+Use what you already know from Svelte and Sashui will be your friend — there's no unexpected new component API to learn, most of which is a thinly veiled attempt to replicate the Svelte conveniences all over again, but with slight differences just to get it working for components.

 So that's what this library is about.
 A Headless UI port for Svelte, using **actions and stores**.
-Sometimes it uses components for their slot props, especially when it doesn't make sense to manually manage each piece of state in a list, but most of the time all it is actions and stores (oh and of course a whoooole lotta vanilla JS DOM manipulation).
+Sometimes it uses components for their slot props, especially when it doesn't make sense to manually manage each piece of state in a list, but most of the time all it is actions and stores.

-p.s.
+## Where's the Trade-Off?

 While actions are, in my opinion, a better solution for the consumer of the API... people may be wondering if it's even a departure from how Headless UI components work given how they're 1:1 with their elements (each component is one element).
 It's mostly because of the degree of control over the render logic that Headless has in its implementation, which has no easy equivalent in Svelte.
 With actions and stores, the render logic doesn't really have to be considered as the consumer gets to build with good ol' elements.
-For the maintainer, it's a lot of verbose vanilla DOM code to write, but hey the consumer gets to keep all the element directives, power, and conveniences Svelte offers.
-A worthy tradeoff that the consumer benefits highly from.
+For the maintainer, it's a lot of verbose vanilla DOM code to write, but hey the consumer gets to keep all the element directives, power, and conveniences Svelte offers. **This is the tradeoff**: An API the consumer can appreciate, for the cost of the maintainer needing to write DOM manipulation code.

 <details> <summary>Notes</summary>
 This is a Svelte project adapting Headless-UI's (React) functionality to Svelte.
 Its end goal is just to have the functionality and accessibility of Headless-UI as a few components with predefined unstyled elements.